openaps/AndroidAPSdocs/docs/EN/SettingUpAaps/Preferences.md

 #### Open Loop
 **AAPS** continuously evaluates all available data (IOB, COB, BG...) and makes treatment suggestions (temporary basal rates) on how to adjust your therapy if necessary.

 The suggestions will not be executed automatically (as in closed loop).
-They have to be entered manually into the pump (if using virtual pump) or by using a button if **AAPS** is connected to your real pump.
+The suggestions have to be enacted by the user manually into the pump (if using virtual pump) or by using a button if **AAPS** is connected to a real pump.

 This option is for getting to know how **AAPS** works or if you are using an unsupported pump.
 You will be in Open Loop, no matter what choice you make here, until the end of **[Objective 5](#objectives-objective5)**.